OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-06.md

 ## Luke 6:24

-> But woe to you who are wealthy,
+> But woe to you who have wealth,
 > for you have already received your comfort.

 ## Luke 6:25